linuxenko/avr-lcdshift/README.md

-# avr-lcdshift
-Liquid crystal display with shift driver support for AVR
+## LCD with shift driver support for AVR